shubhamdeol/alluzostor/src/pages/posts/2019-04-23-Customer-Loyalty .md

 ---
-title: 'Alluzo Entrepreneur in Campus '
+title: "Alluzo Entrepreneur in Campus "
-subtitle: '#business idea for college students'
+subtitle: "#business idea for college students"
 date: 2019-07-24T18:30:00.000Z
 thumb_img_path: /images/undraw_mobile_testing_reah.svg
 content_img_path: /images/undraw_conversation_h12g.svg
-excerpt: >-
-  We have created a marketplace for college community vendors, who can’t afford and maintain their own online presence, to sell online to their nearby students.
+excerpt: We have created a marketplace for college community vendors, who can’t afford and maintain their own online presence, to sell online to their nearby students.
 For this purpose, we are developing three apps; you can find these apps in PlayStore & AppStore.
 template: post